Approximation Algorithms for D-optimal Design: Improving Approximation Bound in Asymptotic Regime

 Note that the $\kappa$th entry with $\kappa \in \{s,\ldots,k\}$ of the denominator in \eqref{eq_H(S,T)_a} can be computed efficiently according to Observation~\ref{lem_key_lem3} by letting $x_i:=\frac{\hat{x}_i}{1+\epsilon-\hat{x}_i}$.
 Meanwhile, $\kappa$th entry with $\kappa \in \{s,\ldots,k\}$ of the numerator in \eqref{eq_H(S,T)} can be also computed efficiently by \Cref{thm_derandom} by letting $\hat{x}_i:=\frac{\hat{x}_i}{1+\epsilon-\hat{x}_i}$.
 Therefore, the conditional expectation in \eqref{eq_H(S,T)} is efficiently computable

 In summary, Algorithm \ref{alg_derand_round_a} proceeds as follows.
-We start with an empty subset $S$ of chosen elements, and for each $j\notin S$, we compute the expected $m$th power of objective function that $j$ will be chosen, i.e. $H(S\cup{j})$.
-We update $S:=S\cup\{j^*\}$, where $j^*\in \arg\max_{j\in[n]\setminus S}H(S\cup{j})$.
+We start with an empty subset $S$ of chosen elements and an empty subset $P$ of unchosen elements, and for each $j\in [n]\setminus (S\cup P)$, we compute two expected $m$th power of objective functions that $j$ will be chosen $H(S\cup{j}, P)$ or $j$ will be not chosen $H(S, P\cup{j})$.
+We add $j$ to $S$ if $H(S\cup{j}, P)>H(S, P\cup{j})$.
+Otherwise, we add $j$ to $P$.
 Then go to next iteration.
-This procedure will terminate if $|S|=k$. {Similar to Algorithm~\ref{alg_derand_round}, the time complexity of Algorithm~\ref{alg_derand_round_a} is $O(n^5k^2)$.
+This procedure will terminate if $|S|=k$ or $S\cup P=[n]$. {Similar to Algorithm~\ref{alg_derand_round}, the time complexity of Algorithm~\ref{alg_derand_round_a} is $O(n^5k)$.
 Hence, in practice, we recommend the more efficient Algorithm \ref{alg_rand_round_asymp}.}

 The approximation result for Algorithm~\ref{alg_derand_round_a} is identical to Theorem~\ref{theorem:main2}, which is summarized as follows: \begin{theorem} For any positive integers $m\leq k\leq n$ and $\epsilon \in (0,1)$, deterministic \Cref{alg_derand_round_a} is efficiently computable and yield $1-\epsilon$-approximation for the $D$-optimal design problem if $k\geq \frac{4m}{\epsilon}+\frac{12}{\epsilon^2}\log(\frac{1}{\epsilon})$. \end{theorem}